Counseling Cancer Clients

 - What are the types of cancer?

-- Are there new methods of treating cancer?
-What are they?
+- Are there new techniques for managing cancer?
+What are some of the most commonly used techniques?